muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 /* get blob URL to play audio directly in the browser */
 audio.src = recorder.getBlob();

-/* For audio, there is a worker javascript file: audio-recorder.js You MUST put this file in the same directory where you put HTML; otherwise set location of this worker file like this:
-*/
-window.AudioRecorder = '/audio-recorder.js';
-window.AudioRecorder = '/js/audio-recorder.js';
 ```

 ## How to record video?